ladecadence/PhotonAPI/README.md

 - /api/walls (GET) : Get all walls.
 You can pass the parameter "fields" to get just the fields you need (api/walls?fields=uid,name for example).
 - /api/wall/{uid} (GET) : Get wall by uid.
 - /api/newwall (POST) : Upload a new wall.
 Uses HTTP Basic Auth.
 - /api/problems (GET) : Get all problems.
+You can pass the parameters "page" and "page_size" to get chunks of results.
 - /api/problem/{uid} (GET) : Get problem by uid.
 - /api/newproblem (POST) : Upload a new problem.
 Uses HTTP Basic Auth.